Barclays plc Conveyancing Panel Information

 In these three circumstances it is unlikely that you would expected to take any action.
 Disclosure and other compliance considerations are more likely to be relevant if the reason for removal is due to breaches of lender requirements or allegations of fraud or negligence.
 Whether the reasoning should trigger a disclosable 'material' breach will depend on the firm and the circumstances around possible failures to comply with the SRA Authorisation Rules, and the SRA will judge each case on its own merits.
 Factors such as the detriment or risk of detriment to clients, the scale of the issue and overall impact on the firm will need to be considered in deciding whether a failure is 'material'.
 As the compliance officer you will need systems to identify patterns of breaches.
 Even if you don't consider there to be regulatory implications the firms COFA should give some thought to whether she/he needs to take any action as result of being removed from the Barclays plc conveyancing panel.

 The Law Society’s CQS membership gives no guarantee to lender panel acceptance.
-Nevertheless the Council of Mortgage Lenders have indicated that it is likely to become a prerequisite for firms wishing to remain on their panels.
-Some mortgage companies now use the scheme as the starting point for Panel approval such as Astra Mortgages.
+Nevertheless the CML have indicated that it is likely to become a prerequisite for firms wishing to remain on their approved list of conveyancing solicitors.
+A number of mortgage companies now use the Conveyancing Quality Scheme accreditation as the starting point for Panel approval as is the case with Santander.

-I am on the Barclays plc conveyancing panel and due to complete a purchase within the next week.
-My file does not contain a Mortgage Deed for the client to sign.
-Who do I contact at Barclays plc to obtain duplicate documents?
+Our practice is on the Barclays plc conveyancing panel and scheduled to complete a remortgage within the next week.
+My papers do not include a Mortgage Deed for the client to sign.
+Who do I contact at Barclays plc to request substitute deeds?

-You need to contact Barclays plc to obtain standard documents.
-The CML Handbook incorporates an individual section for lenders to reveal who to contact to obtain standard documents.
+You need to get in touch with Barclays plc to obtain standard documents.
+The CML Handbook contains an individual question for lenders to reveal who to contact to obtain standard documents.
 Barclays plc in their Part 2’s state:

-Don’t forget to disclose the firm’s Barclays plc conveyancing panel reference.
+Don’t forget to quote the firm’s Barclays plc conveyancing panel reference.

 Find a Lawyer on the Barclays plc Solicitor Panel